 To open rvg files, you need a special intraoral driver installed in the system.
-From any tool supporting the sensor x-ray imaging, one can open the x-ray image file and then can be exported as image files.
+From any tool supporting the sensor x-ray imaging, one can open the x-ray image file and then can be exported as an image file.

-Radio Visio Graphy (RVG) are generated from the 3-dimension image creation software attached to sensor devices you will find in digital dental clinics.
-Dental x-rays can now be extracted via digital RVG sensors and you eliminate the steps of manual extraction dental x-ray.
+Radio Visio Graphy (RVG) is generated from the 3-dimension image creation software attached to sensor devices you will find in digital dental clinics.
+Dental x-rays can now be extracted via digital RVG sensors and you eliminate the steps of manual extraction of dental x-ray.

-Here is the illustration of dental x-ray process shown for RVG vs. conventional method.
+Here is the illustration of the dental x-ray process shown for RVG vs. the conventional method.

 The dental sensor device hardware has a USB connection to your desktop/laptop and the x-ray images are rendered via the rvg reader software to view intraoral images on your machine.

 Not every patient or consumer has the rvg reader in their machine (PC/Laptop).
-For them, the file needs to be converted in JPEG format to view as an image.
-There are various software in which the RVG captured file is opened and converted into JPEG.
+For them, the file needs to be converted into JPEG format to view as an image.
+There is various software in which the RVG captured file is opened and converted into JPEG.